-- 6.1 Payment for fit and proper person registration will be required at the time of application. - 6.2 In terms of payment for other identified fees the period covered is to be confirmed Invoices for these fees will be sent to the registered address (as per North Devon Council's Caravan Site Register) of the site owner for applicable sites. - 6.2 The date that invoices will be sent will be confirmed, these invoices will require payment within 30 days, a period which the Council deems reasonable.
-Furthermore it will indicate the matters it took into account fixing the actual fee and to which it had regard to deficits and surpluses arising out of the previous year.
+- 6.1 Invoices will be sent to the registered address (as per North Devon Council's Caravan Site Register) of the site owner for applicable sites. - 6.2 The period covered will be from xx to xx, paid in advance.
+Invoices will be sent out during the month of xx requiring payment within 30 days, a period which the Council deems reasonable.
+Furthermore, it will indicate the matters it took into account fixing the actual fee and to which it had regard to deficits and surpluses arising out of the previous year.